-A tracking plan is a document or spreadsheet that’s used across an organization to standardize how it tracks data.
-Often serving as both a project management tool as well as a reference document, a tracking plan aligns multiple teams around one strategy for customer data collection.
+A tracking plan is a document or spreadsheet used across an organization to standardize how it tracks data.
+Often serving as both a project management tool and a reference document, a tracking plan aligns multiple teams around one strategy for customer data collection.

 What events should I track?